Tortellini Soup with Kale & Chicken

 How To Make This Rustic Tortellini Soup

-1. Add the oil to a large skillet, Dutch oven or heavy-bottomed soup pot and heat it over medium-high heat until hot but not smoking.
+Add the oil to a large skillet, Dutch oven, or heavy-bottomed soup pot and heat over medium-high heat until hot but not smoking.
 Add the diced onion, celery, carrot, and garlic.
-Sautee for 3-5 minutes or until the onion is soft and translucent.
+Sauté for 3–5 minutes, or until the onion is soft and translucent.

-3. Transfer the veggies to a heavy bottomed soup pot if necessary, scraping out the pan.
-Add the chicken broth and canned diced tomatoes.
-Bring to a simmer.
+If needed, transfer the vegetables to a heavy-bottomed soup pot.
+Add the chicken broth and canned diced tomatoes and bring the mixture to a gentle simmer.

-4. Add the chopped kale and cover the pot, simmering the soup for 20 minutes.
+Add the chopped kale, cover the pot, and let the soup simmer for 20 minutes so the flavors can develop.

-5. Add the cooked chicken and tortellini.
-Bring the soup back to a simmer and cook as long as the tortellini package suggests.
-Don’t overcook the tortellini!
+Stir in the cooked chicken and tortellini.
+Bring the soup back to a simmer and cook according to the tortellini package directions, being careful not to overcook.

-6. Season with salt and pepper and garnish with shredded Parmesan and fresh basil.
+Season with salt and black pepper to taste.
+Garnish with shredded Parmesan cheese and fresh basil before serving.
 Enjoy!

 Chef Jenn’s Tips